 The range of planned LADWP groundwater pumping for the first six months of the year by wellfield is included in Table 1.3.
+While LADWP will develop the planned pumping for the second half of the runoff year in September, the potential pumping for the entire year allows forecasting estimated groundwater levels in April 2023.
 Based on the planned groundwater pumping in each wellfield during the first six months of the 2022-23 RY and the potential pumping for the entire year, the forecasted depth-to-water changes between April 1, 2022, and April 1, 2023, in each Owens Valley wellfield and overall in Owens Valley, utilizing select monitoring wells, are presented in Table 1.7.